Creating a Product Vision

 Product Vision Template

-The genius of a one-sentence product vision statement is that it forces you to be precise in every word you use to construct the vision – you must hit the key points as concisely as possible, which means considering the precise meaning of every word matters in this context.
+The benefit of a one-sentence product vision statement is that it forces you to be precise in every word you use to construct the vision – you must hit the key points as concisely as possible, which means considering the precise meaning of every word matters in this context.

 It is best to proceed in this order, to really frame the problem before describing the solution: